cwinpy/cweqgen/docs/index.rst

 The CW Equation Generator
 =========================

-This package, "cweqgen" (pronouced like "*Queck-Jen*"), generates a range of common equations used by `continuous gravitational-wave <https://www.ligo.org/science/GW-Continuous.php>`_ community.
+This package, "cweqgen" (pronouced like "*Kwek-Jen*"), generates a range of common equations used by `continuous gravitational-wave <https://www.ligo.org/science/GW-Continuous.php>`_ community.
 As well as providing the LaTeX string for the equation, it can evaluate the equations based on specified values, and create a LaTeX string based on supplied fiducial values.